Arkiv-Network/arkiv-sdk-python/README.md

 # Arkiv SDK

-Arkiv is a permissioned storage system for decentralized apps, supporting flexible entities with binary data, annotations, and metadata.
+Arkiv is a permissioned storage system for decentralized apps, supporting flexible entities with binary data, attributes, and metadata.

 The Arkiv SDK is the official Python library for interacting with Arkiv networks.
 It offers a type-safe, developer-friendly API for managing entities, querying data, subscribing to events, and offchain verification—ideal for both rapid prototyping and production use.